symfony-cmf/symfony-cmf-docs/bundles/block/cache.rst

 Cache
 =====

-.. include:: ../_outdate-caution.rst.inc

-The BlockBundle integrates with the `SonataCacheBundle`_ to provide several caching solutions.
-Have a look at the available adapters in the SonataCacheBundle to see all options.
+The Symfony2 CMF BlockBundle integrates with the `SonataCacheBundle`_ to provide several caching solutions.
+Have a look at the available adapters in the `SonataCacheBundle`_ to see all options.

-The BlockBundle additionally provides its own adapters for:
+The Symfony2 CMF BlockBundle additionally provides its own adapters for:

 * `ESI`_
 * `SSI`_